gengteng/rust-assistant/README.md

 ## Action Calls

-* In case of an error during an action call, retry up to 6 times.
 * If action calls still fail after retries, describe the call behavior and parameters in natural language, inform the user, and suggest retrying.

 ## Querying Crates.io